 The yellow matchstick figure at the bottom right of the Satellite view, when dragged on to the map, will highlight most roads in blue.
 Release the figure over any highlighted road, to show street level photography at that point.

-The Grid Reference should take you to within two or three hundred feet of the start of the walk, but SatNav is only the location of the nearest postcode.
-In country areas, this may be a home or business half a mile or more away from the walk starting point.
+The Grid Reference should take you to within two or three hundred feet of the meeting point, but SatNav is only the location of the nearest postcode.
+In country areas, this may be a home or business half a mile or more away from where you need to be.
 Where this happens, we may show "(too far away)" instead of a SatNav setting.

 Some SatNavs, and many route-finding applications on smartphones or tablets, can take Latitude and Longitude instead of a postcode.
-Each value has several figures, and the pair are not as easy to keep in mind as a postcode, but they do completely overcome the problem of the walk starting point being some way away from the nearest home or business.
-You can use the following buttons to choose which SatNav settings are shown in the table.
+Each value has several figures, and the pair are not as easy to keep in mind as a postcode, but they do completely overcome the problem of the meeting point being some way away from the nearest home or business.
+Use the following buttons to choose which SatNav settings are shown in the table.

 Downloading walks - please wait